iotaledger/wasp/packages/vm/readme.md

 ## Processor and the sandbox interface

 In native and `wasmtime` implementations one _processor_ represents one smart contract.
-It gives full power to the smart contracts on the ISCP chain, such as manipulate native IOTA assets, call other smart contracts (processors) on the same chain and send requests and assets to other ISCP chains.
+It gives full power to the smart contracts on the ISC chain, such as manipulate native IOTA assets, call other smart contracts (processors) on the same chain and send requests and assets to other ISC chains.

-Each processor object implements two simple [interfaces](../iscp/vmprocessor.go#L15): `iscp.VMProcessor`:and `iscp.VMProcessorEntryPoint`.
+Each processor object implements two simple [interfaces](../isc/vmprocessor.go#L15): `isc.VMProcessor`:and `isc.VMProcessorEntryPoint`.

 ```go
 type VMProcessor interface {